raviv-steinberg/seemplicity_security_task/README.md

 1. Generate a Random Task Name: A random string of 10 characters is generated to be used as the task name.
 2. Initialize TodoAppPage: An instance of TodoAppPage is created using the provided initiate_driver.
-3. Create Task: A task is created with the generated task name, a description of 'bla bla', and categorized under 'Personal'.
+3. Create Task: A task is created with the generated task name and categorized under 'Work'.
 4. Verify Task Creation: The test asserts that the task exists in the application by checking its presence with the task name.
 5. Delete Task: The created task is deleted.
 6. Verify Task Deletion: The test asserts that the task no longer exists in the application.